Zuehlke/aws-cloudformation-tutorial/readme.md

 - Security (Firewall, IAM Roles, SSL)
 - Continuous Integration and Delivery (only a push to Github will update our servers)

-If you have any feedback/questions, we'd love to get in touch with you! :)
-- yandy.piedra@zuehlke.com
-- raphael.lueckl@zuehlke.com

-Or join our telegram group:
-@awsCloudformationTutorial

-**Disclaimer:** This project is WIP.
-We continually seek to improve it!

 ## Infrastructure
 The infrastructure contains a load balancer, virtual servers, a database and a Continuous Integration and Delivery environment.
 A Spring Boot RESTful sample application will be deployed and managed by our environment.